top of page

 Cameron Oglesby is an environmental justice advocate, oral historian, and journalist who is dedicated to re-centering the voices, narratives, and knowledge of historically disinvested communities in conservation, environmental policy, storytelling, and corporate decision-making.

-Cameron is a 2024 Future Climate Leader with the Aspen Institute, an EE 30 Under 30 Leader with the North American Association of Environmental Education, a Young Climate Leader of Color Fellow with the People’s Climate Innovation Center, a Public Voices Fellow on the Climate Crisis with the Yale Program on Climate Change Communication and the Op-Ed Project, an Uproot Project Environmental Justice Reporting Fellow, a Memorial Foundation Social Justice Fellow alumna, and a Doris Duke Conservation Scholar alumna.
+Among other accolades, Cameron is a National Geographic Young Explorer, a 40 Under 40 Awardee with Young, Gifted, & Green, a Future Leader Climate Fellow with the Aspen Institute, an EE 30 Under 30 Leader with the North American Association of Environmental Education, and a Public Voices Fellow on the Climate Crisis with the Yale Program on Climate Change Communication and the Op-Ed Project.
 Her written and audio journalism has appeared in The Nation, The Margin, Atmos Magazine, The Assembly NC, Grist, Southerly, Scalawag, Environmental Health News, Yale Climate Connections, Earth in Color, and INDY Week.
-For her consistent coverage of climate and environmental justice in Eastern North Carolina and the U.S. South, she was named Covering Climate Now’s Student Journalist of the Year (2023), a finalist for the Southern Environmental Law Center’s Reed Environmental Writing Award (2023), and the first-place recipient of the Society of Environmental Journalist’s Student Reporting Award (2022).

 Her work is inspired by her own connection to ancestral farmland in Maryland that’s been in her family for almost 100 years.